Code-Institute-Submissions/east-africa-safari/README.md

 * This was being caused by the margin given to the feedback button that I removed and the horizontal scroll was solved out.
 * The Tob destinations also was not displaying well with some information being hidden, the button to the first image is fully revealed and all the other images also are hidden.
 * On mobile the preview back descripttion is overflowing.
+To solve this i redesigned the preview section cards using flexbox and the preview back descriptions were contained in the cards without overflowing on mobile view.

 ### On Laptop (1280x802px) and Desktop (1600x992px)
 * on Desktop the carousel images were not displaying 100vh, there was a grey space being revealed, I tackled that with